 As soon as she was diagnosed with dementia and our whole world was turned upside down, I threw myself into getting her in a place where she was cared for and safe.
 Having put all my attention on this, I inadvertently neglected every single thing that mattered to me, including my nuclear family, all of the goings on within my four walls and, of course, the person we always throw to the wayside first: me.
 Since she has moved to her new home and her pair of caregivers/earth-angels have her thriving and her home running like a fine-oiled machine, I feel like I can breathe deeply for the first time in what seems like forever.
 Holy mutha-fucking-shit, those last couple of years were intense.
 I was probably flirting with a nervous breakdown or, as I say, a “breaker-breaker-one-two”.
 But, here I am.
 I survived and am stronger and more humbled than I could have ever imagined.
-Today, I am starting a new year at the beginning of a new decade, both in terms of age and a giant responsibility completely under control.
-I have big plans for ME in 2018.
+I am starting a new year at the beginning of a new decade, both in terms of age and a giant responsibility completely under control.
+I have big plans for ME this year.

 This year, I am going to commit to anything and everything that has to do with Michelle, her family and her home.
 These three things ARE written in order of importance and they are all in need of some serious tending.
 I had zero balance.
 My attention was on my mom’s state of affairs, her care and where she was going to live.
 I ditched many of the things we must prioritize to maintain good health in exchange for endless hours dedicated to setting that ship back on course.
 In return, my marriage suffered, my kid’s mom was rarely present and my home didn’t feel like a home.
 It was starting to feel cluttered and there were so many unfinished projects.
 It was time to make a change.